alexeistepanovv/Steam-Scraper/README.md

 # Scraper for Steam Store

-Capstone project for scrapping data on every steam game
+Capstone project for web scrapping data on every steam game